Concurrency Assignment

 - Be able to search a file or directory for all occurrences of a regex pattern.

-- This means if a pattern matches multiple times in a single file, you should report all matches
+- This means if a pattern matches multiple times in a single file, you must report all matches

 - Print output while it is searching.
 (It shouldn't buffer the results and print them at the end)